sneshyba/pypchem/README.md

 1. Download “pchem” from the google folder and de-compress it.
 This will take almost 25 Gbytes, temporarily; the decompressed file alone is ~16 Gbytes.
 1. Install VirtualBox (https://www.virtualbox.org/), and then use it to launch the VM: In the VirtualBox GUI, go to Tools/Add, navigate to the pchem folder you just decompressed, and double-click “pchem.vdbox”.
 A big green arrow launches it.
 1. Once the VM is booted, you’ll find yourself in a Manjaro operating system.
 Open a terminal window (icon at the top), and enter *jupyter notebook*.
 That should open up a Firefox window with a jupyter notebook screen.
+If instead you enter *sudo jupyterhub*, you'll be able to access jupyter notebooks from a browser on the host machine (see below).

-Setting up access to jupyterhub from the host:
+Setting up access to jupyterhub from a browser on the host machine:

 1. In virtualbox, go to settings/Network/Advanced/Port Forwarding, and enter 8000 in Host Port and Guest Port.
 1. Launch the VM and, from the VM, open a terminal window, and enter *sudo jupyterhub*.